MicrosoftDocs/Teams-Auto-Attendant-and-Call-Queue-Backup-and-Bulk-Provisioning-Tools/Call Queue/README.md

 ### Microsoft Graph Scopes Requested

+The BulkCQsPreparation.ps1 PowerShell script requests the folllowing Microsoft Graph scopes:
+  - Schedule.Read.All

+Note: This permission is requested only if Teams Schedule Groups are being downloaded.

 The BulkCQsProvisioning.ps1 PowerShell script requests the following Microsoft Graph scopes:
   - Organization.Read.All
   - User.ReadWrite.All

-Note: At the current time these permissions are requested even if Resource Account creating and licensing is bypassed.
-This will be addressed in a future version of the script.
+Note: These permissions are requested only if Resource Account creation and licensing is being done.

 ## Known Issues